dayseanm04/network/CCNA/Configuring-OSPF-LAB-Part1/reflection.md

 The most important part of the lab was configuring **R1 as an ASBR** (Autonomous System Border Router).
 After adding a static default route on R1, I used the `default-information originate` command to advertise that default route into OSPF.
 After doing that, R2, R3, and R4 learned the default route and addded it in their routing tables.

 ---

+## 📚 What I Learned

+### ✔ How to configure OSPF
+I practiced enabling OSPF on different interfaces using wildcard masks and ensuring each router participated in the same OSPF area.

+### ✔ The purpose of passive interfaces
+Loopback interfaces and internal LAN interfaces should not form adjacencies, so configuring them as passive helps reduce unnecessary OSPF traffic.

+### ✔ How OSPF handles loopback interfaces
+Loopbacks are treated as host routes (/32) and are useful for router identification and testing connectivity.

+### ✔ What an ASBR is and how default routes are advertise
+I learned that for a router advertise a default route into OSPF, it must already have a default route in its routing table.
+Once that condition is met, `default-information originate` successfully advertises it.

+### ✔ How to verify routing behavior
+- show ip route
+- show ip protocols

+helped confirm whether OSPF was enabled on the correct interfaces and whether each router learned the default route as expected.

+---

+## 🧠 Overall Reflection

+This lab strengthened my understanding of OSPF configuration and how routers share routes within an OSPF domain.
+Seeing how default routes propagate from an ASBR to internal routers made the routing logic clear.
+I also gained experience with wildcard masks, passive interfaces, interface activation, and verifying routing tables.

+Overall, this lab was a strong introduction to how OSPF networks are designed and how routing information moves from one router to another.